SnehaSShetty2005/bastion-mvp/README.md

-# Bastion
+# SkillChain

-Bastion is an AI-powered developer skill verification platform that analyzes GitHub repositories and generates a Skill Score.
+SkillChain is an AI-powered developer skill verification platform that analyzes GitHub repositories and generates a Skill Score.

 The goal is to create verifiable onchain developer credentials using Base.